fb

 Total population of legal permanent residents in the U.S.

-According to the latest data available from the U.S. Office of Immigration Statistics, there were 12.9 million legal permanent residents (green card holders) living in the United States as of January 1, 2022.
-This number is slightly lower than the previous year’s 13.1 million green card holders mainly because of obstacles created by the Covid-19 pandemic, which led to a decline in the processing of new green cards.
+According to the latest data available from the U.S. Office of Immigration Statistics, there were 12.7 million legal permanent residents (green card holders) living in the United States as of January 1, 2023.
+This number is slightly lower than the previous year’s 12.9 million green card holders.

 Remember that these figures are for immigrants in the U.S. who are green card holders but have not yet become U.S. citizens.